leviat-tech/leviate/documentation/docs/guide.md

 ```

 ::: tip
-You can directly import local pinia stores but only stores exported in the `modules` property of `@/store/index.js` will be saved to the persistent state.
+You can create and directly import local pinia stores but only stores exported in the `modules` property of `@/store/index.js` will be saved to the persistent state.
 :::

 ## Displaying messages